Legitamine/metanthropes/README.md

 - Combat: Meta-Initiative Re-Rolls for Destiny, Roll-all-NPCs with a single click
 - Combat: Meta-Ininitiative with Danger Sense (6th Sense) Metapower equipped rolls with Awareness instead of Reflexes
 - Combat: Meta-Initiative with 0 Stat doesn't allow you to roll and put you on the bottom of the list
-- Combat: Cycles and Rounds (pending)
+- Combat: Cycles and Rounds and Initiative Re-Rolls as needed
-- Combat: Initiative Ordering (done)
+- Combat: Initiative Ordering
 #### 0.4.00 - 0.4.20
 - Metapowers: Activation & Effects on Chat & Re-Roll Extras
 - Combat: Meta-Initiative